Kent Football United folded their Mens Senior Team shortly after the start of the 2022/23 season.

 Under the threat of relegation for not complying with ground grading regulations a period of intense hard work went on at Glentworth at the end of that Season and now the home ground can boast a full set of floodlights and a standing covered terrace.

 Season 2018-19 was a stop-start one for the club with a change of Manager taking place and a 14th place finish as a result.
-It was a similar story of change in 2019/20 but we didn't even get to finish the season due to the Coronovirus Pandemic.
+It was a similar story of change in 2019/20 and 2020/21 but we didn't even get to finish those seasons due to the Coronovirus Pandemic.